hackclub/markcop/README.md

-# Markval
+# Markcop

-Markval is our friendly Markdown enforcer.
+Markcop is our friendly Markdown enforcer.

 ## License